AdobeDocs/commerce-testing/src/pages/functional-testing-framework/getting-started.md

 }
 ```

-## Set up an embedded MFTF
+## Set up an embedded framework

-This is the default setup of MFTF that you would need to cover your Magento project with functional tests.
+This is the default setup of the Functional Testing Framework that you would need to cover your Adobe Commerce or Magento Open Source project with functional tests.
 It installs the framework using an existing Composer dependency such as `magento/magento2-functional-testing-framework`.
-If you want to set up MFTF as a standalone tool, refer to [Set up a standalone MFTF][].
+If you want to set up the Functional Testing Framework as a standalone tool, refer to [Set up a standalone MFTF][].

 Install MFTF.